-Charles is the administrator and Maximum Leader of the magazine.
+Charles is the Maximum Leader of the magazine, and the founder of the political philosophy (not ideology) of Foundationalism.
 Many of his writings are book reviews; mostly he reads non-fiction.
-His views are generally very conservative, though idiosyncratically so, and he dislikes both the Democratic and Republican parties.
-Like Miniver Cheevy, he was born too late, and wishes he could be a Knight Hospitaller.
+His views are generally very conservative with a future-oriented, post-liberal bent.
+He does not belong to any political party.
+Like Miniver Cheevy, he was born too late, and wishes he could be a Knight Hospitaller, but with a warp drive.
 He desires comity but realizes, despite being a practicing and believing Christian, that ultimately no final question can be solved without conflict, usually involving violence.
-Thus, his style tends to be megalomaniacal, apocalyptic and overly aggressive, to counter which, in part, he founded this magazine.
+Thus, his style tends to be megalomaniacal and apocalyptic.

 This, of course, raises the question–what is this magazine supposed to accomplish?
 Part of that can be found on our About page, which explains that Charles uses writing here primarily to develop his own thoughts.
 To what end, though?
-As it has developed, to the end of outlining, and preparing for implementation, a political philosophy, which Charles has recently (tentatively) named Foundationalism, and on which he is writing a book (which it is unlikely anyone will read).
+As it has developed, to the end of outlining, and preparing for the advent of, a political philosophy, which he has named Foundationalism, and which he is preparing to implement in real life (though whether anyone will notice remains to be seen).

 Jared writes occasional posts, many on legal-historical matters, although he disclaims both being a lawyer and being a historian.
 He has described himself, among other ways, “as a Canadian and grudging dilettante with too much time on his hands.”